Co-Operative Education

 HOW TO APPLY FOR CO-OP?

-1. Include COOP on your course selection sheet or see your Guidance Counselor.
+1. Include COOP on your course selection sheet or see your Guidance Counselor to make changes to your timetable.

 2. Complete the Co-op Application - the form is the same from year to year.
 Co-op Application Form

-3. Submit your completed application with a copy of your Credit Counseling Summary (see Guidance) and a copy of your Resume to the Co-op Drop Box in the main office.
+3. Submit your completed application with a copy of your Credit Counseling Summary (see Guidance) and a copy of your Resume to Ms. Veneziale in the DMCI Library or Library book drop off.

 4. Students will be notified, by the Co-op Teacher, should there be an interview.